doctrine/mongodb-odm/docs/en/reference/annotations-reference.rst

 @DiscriminatorField
 -------------------

-This annotation is a required annotation for the topmost/super class of an inheritance hierarchy.
-It specifies the details of the field which saves the name of the class, which the document is actually instantiated as.
+This annotation is required for the top-most class in a :ref:`single collection inheritance <single_collection_inheritance>` hierarchy.

-Required attributes:

--
-   fieldName - The field name of the discriminator.
-This name is also used during Array hydration as key to specify the class-name.
+It takes a string as its only argument, which specifies the database field to store a class name or key (if a discriminator map is used).
+ODM uses this field during hydration to select the instantiation class.

 Example: